Privacy Leakage via Output Label Space and Differentially Private Continual Learning: Experiments

 \section{Experiments}

-We evaluate how our proposed methods based on pre-trained models perform with different granularities of prior information (\cref{sec:assumed_label_size}), and with non-uniform distributions of labels in the data (blurry tasks, \cref{sec:exp_blurry}).
-Additionally, we experiment with varying degrees of domain shift between tasks and pre-training data and between different tasks (\cref{sec:exp_domain_shift}).
+We evaluate how our proposed solutions to update labels in CL perform using our proposed methods using pre-trained models under DP.
+We first focus on an idealistic CL setting where all data of a class is in one task only (\cref{sec:exp_idealistic}) and then move on to a more realistic setting where the classes are not distributed uniformly (\cref{sec:exp_blurry}).
+In \cref{sec:exp_add}, we benchmark our methods on standard CL settings.

 In all experiments, we utilise a ViT-Base-16~\citep[ViT-B;][]{dosovitskiy2020image} network pre-trained on the ImageNet-21K~\citep{ILSVRC15} dataset.
 We assume that the pre-training data is public and that the task datasets $\gD_t$ are sensitive and need to be protected with DP.
-All experiments are in the class-incremental learning setting where no task labels are available~\cite{Ven22ThreeTypes}.
-Unless stated otherwise, we assume that our prior information $\assumedlabels$ consists of all classes of the base dataset(s) at all tasks.
-We run five repeats with different data splits, DP noise and hyperparameter optimization and plot the min, median and max seed.
+All experiments are in the class-incremental learning setting where no task labels are available at test time~\citep{Ven22ThreeTypes}.
+We run five repeats with different data splits, DP noise and hyperparameter optimization and plot the second worst, median and second best seed.
 See \cref{app:experimental_details} for full details.